 \section{Introduction}

 The question of whether the gravitational field is essentially similar to other fields in nature or not has been a long running theme in physics.
 In particular, how far do the commonalities between gravitation and the gauge theories of particle physics extend?
-The basic ingredients of these gauge theories are gauge fields which are one-forms valued in the Lie algebra of of some group $G$.
-In gauge theories with a spontaneously broken symmetry there are in addition to gauge fields Higgs fields which are scalar fields valued in some representation of $G$ which may break the symmetry $G$ down to a residual symmetry $H\subset G$ at the level of the equations of motion via the attainment of non-vanishing vacuum expectation values.
-An example of this in the standard model of particle physics is the electroweak theory.
-In that model the gauge fields are a $U(1)$ gauge field $B\equiv B_{\mu}dx^{\mu}$ coupling to hypercharge and an $SU(2)$ gauge field $C^{{\cal A}}_{\ph{{\cal A}}{\cal B}} \equiv C^{{\cal A}}_{\ph{{\cal A}}{\cal B}\mu}dx^{\mu}$ coupling to isospin, where ${\cal A},{\cal B},..$ are $SU(2)$ indices.
-These fields are accompanied by a $U(1)\times SU(2)$-valued field $\Phi^{\cal A}$, called the electroweak Higgs field.
+The basic ingredients of these gauge theories are gauge fields which are one-forms valued in the Lie algebra of some group $G$.
+In gauge theories with a spontaneously broken symmetry there are, in addition to gauge fields, Higgs fields which are space-time scalar fields belonging to some representation of $G$ which may break the symmetry $G$ down to a residual symmetry $H\subset G$ at the level of the equations of motion via the attainment of non-vanishing vacuum expectation values.
+An example of this, in the context of the standard model of particle physics, is the electroweak theory.
+In that model the gauge fields are a $U(1)$ gauge field $B\equiv B_{\mu}dx^{\mu}$ coupling to hypercharge and an $SU(2)$ gauge field $C^{{\cal A}}_{\ph{{\cal A}}{\cal B}} \equiv C^{{\cal A}}_{\ph{{\cal A}}{\cal B}\mu}dx^{\mu}$ coupling to isospin, where ${\cal A}$ and ${\cal B}$ are $SU(2)$ indices.
+These fields are accompanied by a $U(1)\times SU(2)$ vector field $\Phi^{\cal A}$, called the electroweak Higgs field.
 When $\Phi^{\dagger}\Phi \equiv \left<\Phi^{\dagger}\right>\left<\Phi\right>\neq 0$ the $SU(2)\times U(1)$ gauge symmetry is broken leaving a remnant $U(1)$ symmetry preserving the form of $\Phi^{\cal A}$.
 In this example then the group $G$ is identified with $U(1)\times SU(2)$ and $H$ is identified with the $U(1)$ symmetry of electromagnetism.